Did You Know?

 • Switch at least temporarily to low water immersion techniques (scrunch, crystal wash, ice dyeing, baggie, bread bag dyeing, etc.), dye painting or more "careful" tie-dye techniques (where you apply weaker dye more sparingly and leave more white areas) as opposed to tub and wash machine dyeing or super saturated tie-dyes.

-• Some of our customers have said that if they do a quick rinse in cold water to remove the Soda Ash, then a long long soak (overnight!) in COLD water, they are then able to get the excess dye out with only one super HOT (the hotter the better!) wash in the washing machine (with Synthrapol or Professional Textile Detergent).
+• Some of our customers have said that if they do a quick rinse in cold water to remove the Soda Ash, then a long long soak (overnight!) in COLD water, they are then able to get the excess dye out with only one super HOT (the hotter the better!) wash in the washing machine (with Dharma Dyer's Detergent).
 During the long soaking period, the dye will gradually diffuse out into the water.
 This eliminates a lot of "running water type rinsing" before the wash.
 It is all the rinsing, especially if tie-dyeing with normally supersaturated dye solutions, that uses the most water.

 • Ice dyeOther customers have recommended, again, the first quick cold rinse to remove the soda ash, but soaking in HOT water instead of cold.
 With multi-color tie-dyes and similar dye jobs, this could be riskier for back staining than a cold soak.
 Hot water gets dye out faster, so you may not have to soak as long.
 Soak similar colored items together, and don't soak items with a lot of yellow on them with anything else.
 Rainbows of colors can be problematic because of the yellow.
 Then HOT wash with the detergent.
 As a rule, always use the hottest water available for washing out, as hot water is much more efficient than cooler water for removing unfixed dye, so less water is required.